We live in a world where those things that are dead, stay dead.

 It is not just about the story of a Resurrection that happened then; it is about the resurrections that are happening now.

-Ultimately, Easter is about how hope brakes into a world that can seem overwhelming and oppressing.
+Ultimately, Easter is about how hope breaks into a world that can seem overwhelming and oppressing.
 It is about how hope can and will overcome death – and not simply actual death but rather the metaphorical deaths that confront life every day.

 It is about how those deaths aren’t the end of things but the beginning of things.
 It is about how we only think they are the end of things because we set up in our minds our own idea of where we are going, what things look like, what they should be like.